mt-67/Automated_DB_Monitoring/README.md

 In the script repository « aws_lambda.py » python will respond to events in PostgreSQL and set up triggers for calling the function.

+# Elasticsearch

+Let's connect and configure Elasticsearch to graphically display statistics from our database.

+To interact with Elasticsearch through the graphical interface, we will use Kibana, which provides a user-friendly interface for working with data in Elasticsearch.

+Customization

+Algorithm of actions :

+Run Kibana and Elasticsearch from their files in the console.

+After launch, you will be able to access the Kibana interface via at http://localhost:5601 .

+To create an index in Elastic:

+Go to the "Management" section in the side menu.

+Select "Index Patterns"

+Click on the "Create index pattern" button.

+Specify the index name (for example, my-index-*) and follow the on-screen instructions.

+To make requests:

+Go to the "Discover" section to view the data in your index.

+You can use filters and search to find the information you need.

+To create visualizations:

+ Go to the "Visualize" section to create graphs and charts based on your data.

+ Select the visualization type, adjust the settings, and save the results.

+To create a Dashboard:

+ In the Dashboard section, you can assemble visualizations together and create interactive Dashboards for data monitoring.

+ # Jenkins

+Install and connect Jenkins via the console

+I wrote a groovy script in the « Jenkinsfile » in the repository to activate a Python script that will be automatically triggered in Jenkins in free jobs every 15 minutes.

+Customization

+Long-range algorithm for automatic operation of Jenkins free jobs :

+Create free jobs in Jenkins with the name automated-db-monitoring

+Description
+Takes a python script from the GitHub repository

+In Source Code Management
+include Git
+in the Repository URL and write https://github.com/mt-67/Automated-DB-Monitoring.git in Branches to build, write */main

+In Triggers
+enable Run periodically
+write the code under Schedule  « H/15 * * * * »

+In the Assembly Steps
+section, write cat in the Command script_for_db_and_elastic.py Create free jobs in Jenkins with the name « automated-db-monitoring »

 # The project team

 - Matsvei Asipenka — DevOps engineer   https://github.com/mt-67/Automated_DB_Monitoring.git